API¶

 - signalSignal

-- interp(new_timestamps: NDArray[Any], integer_interpolation_mode: IntInterpolationModeType | IntegerInterpolation = IntegerInterpolation.REPEAT_PREVIOUS_SAMPLE, float_interpolation_mode: FloatInterpolationModeType | FloatInterpolation = FloatInterpolation.LINEAR_INTERPOLATION) Signal [source]¶
+- interp(new_timestamps: ndarray[tuple[Any, ...], dtype[Any]] | list[float], integer_interpolation_mode: Literal[0, 1, 2] | IntegerInterpolation = IntegerInterpolation.REPEAT_PREVIOUS_SAMPLE, float_interpolation_mode: Literal[0, 1] | FloatInterpolation = FloatInterpolation.LINEAR_INTERPOLATION) Signal[source]¶

-timestamps used for interpolation
+Timestamps used for interpolation.

-interpolation mode for integer signals; default 0
+Interpolation mode for integer signals.

 1 - linear interpolation